fhmi-kzkf/Klasifikasi-genre-musik-/README.md

 streamlit run app.py
 ```

-Then open your browser to the URL provided (typically http://localhost:8501)
+Then open your browser to the URL provided (typically http://localhost:8502)

 ## 🎯 Usage

-1. **Upload Dataset**: Click "Browse files" to upload your CSV dataset
+1. **Upload Audio File**: Click "Browse files" to upload a WAV or MP3 audio file
-2. **Feature Selection**: Adjust the number of features to use (5-50)
+2. **Audio Playback**: Listen to your uploaded audio file directly in the app
-3. **Model Training**: The app will automatically train all models
+3. **Automatic Analysis**: The app will automatically extract features and predict the genre
-4. **View Results**: See accuracy scores and confusion matrices for each model
+4. **View Results**: See the predicted genre and confidence score
-5. **Make Predictions**: Upload a new CSV file to predict genres
+5. **Detailed Probabilities**: View probability distribution across all genres
-6. **Download Results**: Get your predictions as a CSV file
+6. **Audio Visualization**: See the waveform visualization of your audio

 ## 📈 Expected Performance

-With the enhanced feature selection and ensemble methods, the application should achieve accuracy above 80% for most music genre classification tasks.
-The app will display a warning if accuracy falls below this threshold with suggestions for improvement.
+The pre-trained SVM model achieves approximately 68% accuracy on the test set.
+The app will display the confidence level for each prediction.

 ## 🧠 Technical Details

-- **Feature Selection**: Uses SelectKBest with f_classif scoring
+- **Model**: Support Vector Machine (SVM) trained on GTZAN dataset
-- **Data Preprocessing**: StandardScaler for feature normalization
+- **Feature Extraction**: Chroma STFT, RMSE, Spectral Centroid, Spectral Bandwidth, Rolloff, Zero Crossing Rate, and 20 MFCCs
-- **Evaluation**: Cross-validation (optional) and train/test split
+- **Audio Processing**: Librosa library for feature extraction
-- **Label Encoding**: Automatically handles categorical labels
+- **Preprocessing**: StandardScaler for feature normalization

 ## 📝 Notes

-- The application assumes the last column in your dataset contains the genre labels
+- The application works best with 30-second audio clips (same duration as training data)
-- Only numeric features are used for training
+- For best results, use clean audio recordings without background noise
-- For best results, ensure your dataset is balanced across genres
+- The model was trained on the GTZAN dataset, so it works best with similar music styles
-- The ensemble method typically provides the best performance by combining multiple models
+- MP3 files will be converted to WAV format for processing

 ## 🤝 Contributing

 Feel free to fork this project and submit pull requests with improvements.
 Suggestions for enhancements include:
-- Additional feature selection methods
+- Additional audio features
 - More advanced ML models
 - Improved visualization options
-- Additional evaluation metrics
+- Support for longer audio files

 ## 📄 License